Joe Biden Remembers His Son In His New Memoir

 On Thanksgiving with his family

 No, we don't [set a place for Beau].
 That was the hardest part, was that figuratively empty chair.
 But now Beau is — we're getting by the second year here and Beau is part of this.
 We talk about him, and we can talk about him now without crying.
-[My granddaughter Finnegan] had these bracelets made up: WWBD, "What would beau do?"
+[My granddaughter Finnegan] had these bracelets made up: WWBD, "What would Beau do?"
 That's what we focus on now.
 I think now that things are getting better.

-Former vice-president Joe Biden's book Promise Me, Dad: A Year of Hope, Hardship, and Purpose is out now. he spoke with NPR from the New York City bureau.
+Former Vice President Joe Biden's book Promise Me, Dad: A Year of Hope, Hardship, and Purpose is out now.
+He spoke with NPR from the New York City bureau.

 NPR's Digital News intern Jose Olivares produced this story for digital.